riffomonas/code_club/_posts/2024-10-17-histogram.md

 end_hash:
 ---

 Pat critiques a recent figure that he recreated and creates a new plot as a histogram.
 Along the way, he experiments with overlaying a density plot.
 He customizes the appearance using the annotate, labs, scale_x_continuous, scale_y_continuous, and scale_fill_manual functions.
-You can find the code he develop in this episode at https://www.riffomonas.org/code_club/2024-10-17-histogram.

 The plot is based on simulated data for Figure 1A from the paper, "Exploring novel microbial metabolites and drugs for inhibiting *Clostridioides difficile*" by Ahmed Abouelkhair and Mohamed Seleem (https://journals.asm.org/doi/10.1128/msphere.00273-24).
 The newsletter describing how I would go about generating the figure can be found at https://shop.riffomonas.org/posts/building-data-visualization-intuition.